pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 In the case of Two Player mode, the system asks both players to enter their names.
 After entering the names, they proceed further.
 The controls are clearly shown: Player 1 uses W and S keys, while Player 2 uses the Up and Down arrow keys.
 The difficulty affects the speed of the ball and the gameplay intensity.
 Once the level is selected, the game starts.
 A rectangular game area appears with two paddles and a moving ball.
 A scoreboard is displayed at the top, showing the current scores of both players.
 The user controls their paddle and tries to hit the ball back and forth.
 Each time a player misses the ball, the opponent gains a point.
 A sound effect plays whenever the ball hits a paddle, enhancing the gaming experience.
 During the game, the user can press ‘P’ to pause or ‘ESC’ to exit if needed.
 As the game continues, the scoreboard updates dynamically.
 When one of the players reaches 5 points, the game ends, and a winner screen is displayed showing the winner’s name and final score.
 Finally, the user can press ‘R’ to replay, which brings them back to the home screen, ready to start a new game.
+During gameplay, the user may encounter power-ups that randomly appear on the screen.
+When the ball hits a power-up, special effects are activated, such as increasing paddle size, changing ball speed, or reversing controls.
+This adds an element of surprise and requires players to quickly adapt their strategy.
 # 4. Definition of Success

 ## 4.1 Definition of “Usable”